Prashant-Acharya/Data-Structures-and-Algorithm/Docs/Stacks/Balanced-Paranthesis.md

 _Note that an empty string is also considered valid._

 ### **Problem solving approach**
 This problem is solved by implementing Stack Principle.
 This approach includes pushing and popping of element to and from the stack.

+If the character we are reading is opening parenthesis then we push the character onto the stack and if we encounter a closing parenthesis then we check if the top element on the stack is corresponding opening parenthesis.
+If we find that it is the case then we pop the element from the stack.
+At the end, if the stack is empty, we return valid, else invalid.

+The problem solving approach can be formally described by the following algorithm:

+      function BalancedParenthesis(string):

+         initialize stack object as s

+         for i = 1 to lengthOfString - 1

+            if string[i] == '(' or '{' or '['
+               push string[i] onto the stack

+            else if string[i] == ')' or ']' or '}'

+                  if stack is empty:
+                     return false

+                  else if closing and opening are corresponding: pop the top element from stack

+         if stack is empty:
+            return true
+         else:
+            return false

 At first let's define two sets of array:
         1. Array that contains opening brackets i.e ( , { and [
         2. Array that contains closing brackets i.e ) , } and ]
    ![Push](Array.jpg)